 Since June 2013, the Office of Educational Technology has been working toward the goal of connecting 99% of American students to next-generation broadband in their schools by 2018.

 The NETP is the flagship educational technology policy document for the United States.
 The plan articulates a vision of equity, active use, and collaborative leadership to make everywhere, all-the-time learning possible.
 The NETP includes an infrastructure section that discusses the essential components of an infrastructure capable of supporting transformational learning experiences.

 Technology infrastructure decisions should be academic decisions driven by a district or school’s strategic vision of success.
 This guide provides practical, actionable information intended to help district leaders (superintendents, principals, and teacher leaders) navigate the many decisions required to deliver cutting-edge connectivity to students.

-In December of 2014, the the Federal Communications Commission (FCC) issued its second E-rate modernization order.
+- E-Rate: In December of 2014, the the Federal Communications Commission (FCC) issued its second E-rate modernization order.
 Together with a similar July 2014 order, this action represented the largest overhaul of the E-rate program in its 18-year history and increased the annual E-rate funding cap to $3.9 billion to dramatically expand high-speed Internet connectivity for America’s schools and libraries — moving toward the ConnectED goal of connecting 99% of the nation’s students to high-speed broadband.